-Donald is in the field for The Open Championship this week.
+Donald is listed in the field for next week's Sony Open.

 To instantly reveal our fantasy analysis of every golfer simply subscribe now.